 3.1.
 Owners' Obligation to Maintain Balance.
 Owner shall manage daily receipts and deliveries of Gas and, if necessary, make adjustments to maintain a balance of receipts and deliveries.
 Owner shall manage daily receipts and deliveries so that the Imbalance shall be kept as near zero as practicable.
 "Imbalance" shall be defined as the difference between the total MMBTU's of Gas received at the Receipt Point(s), less fuel and lost and unaccounted for gas, and the total MMBTU's of Gas allocated to Owner at the Delivery Point(s).

 3.2.
-Gatherer’s Right to Minimize Variances and to Balance.
-Monthly balancing of Receipt Point volumes and Delivery Point volumes shall be managed by Gatherer so that any Imbalance or tolerance shall be kept as near to zero as practicable.
-Unless agreed to between parties, Gatherer will not be required to receive quantities from Owner in excess of the quantities Owner or Owner's designee will accept at the Delivery Point(s) on a concurrent basis and Gatherer shall not be required to deliver at any Delivery Point(s) quantities in excess of Equivalent Quantities of the gas received from Owner at the Receipt Point(s).
+Service Provider’s Right to Minimize Variances and to Balance.
+Monthly balancing of Receipt Point volumes and Delivery Point volumes shall be managed by Service Provider so that any Imbalance or tolerance shall be kept as near to zero as practicable.
+Unless agreed to between parties, Service Provider will not be required to receive quantities from Owner in excess of the quantities Owner or Owner's designee will accept at the Delivery Point(s) on a concurrent basis and Service Provider shall not be required to deliver at any Delivery Point(s) quantities in excess of Equivalent Quantities of the gas received from Owner at the Receipt Point(s).

 SECTION 4 OWNERSHIP AND CONTROL

-Owner shall be deemed to be in exclusive control and possession of all gas until it is delivered to Gatherer at the Receipt Point(s) specified herein, and after it has been delivered to Owner or for its account at the Delivery Point(s) specified herein.
-Gatherer shall be deemed to be in exclusive control and possession of all gas gathered hereunder after it is received by Gatherer at the Receipt Point(s) and until it is redelivered to Owner or for its account at the Delivery Point(s).
+Owner shall be deemed to be in exclusive control and possession of all gas until it is delivered to Service Provider at the Receipt Point(s) specified herein, and after it has been delivered to Owner or for its account at the Delivery Point(s) specified herein.
+Service Provider shall be deemed to be in exclusive control and possession of all gas gathered and transported hereunder after it is received by at the Receipt Point(s) and until it is redelivered to Owner or for its account at Service Provider the Delivery Point(s).
 The party deemed to be in exclusive control and possession of the gas gathered shall be responsible for and shall indemnify the other party against any injury or damage arising from such control or possession, except with regard to injury or damage caused by or arising out of the sole negligence or willful misconduct of the nonpossessory party.
 The parties hereto understand and acknowledge that title to all Gas shall at all times remain with Owner.

 SECTION 5 PRESSURES

-Gatherer shall install and maintain compression facilities which have an average design suction pressure of 5 psig at the inlet meter of the screw compressor applicable to each Delivery Point in accordance with the provisions of the Facilities Development Plan attached hereto as Exhibit "B".
-Notwithstanding anything to the contrary herein, Gatherer and Owner agree that the pressures maintained at the compression facilities and at the wellhead(s) will be adjusted as reasonable and necessary to optimize production with due consideration for the design and operational capabilities and limitations of the compressor units.
+Service Provider shall install and maintain compression facilities which have a suction pressure of 5 psig at the inlet meter of the screw compressor applicable to each Delivery Point in accordance with the provisions of the Facilities Development Plan attached hereto as Exhibit "B".
+Notwithstanding anything to the contrary herein, Service Provider and Owner agree that the pressures maintained at the compression facilities and at the wellhead(s) will be adjusted as reasonable and necessary to optimize production with due consideration for the design and operational capabilities and limitations of the compressor units.
+Should such adjusted pressures adversely effect Owner’s deliverability capacity, the Servicers Fee shall be proportionately adjusted.
+Likewise, should Owner’s ability to perform any of the other terms and conditions of this Agreement due to the adverse effects of such adjusted pressures then Owner’s performance shall be deemed as having been in compliance.

 SECTION 6 QUALITY

 6.1.
-The Gas delivered at the Receipt Point(s) shall be commercially free of gum, gum-forming constituents, gasoline, and other solid or liquid matter that may become separated from the Gas during Gathering thereof and shall conform to the Specifications as the same may be amended or supplemented by Gatherer from time to time:
+The Gas delivered at the Receipt Point(s) shall be commercially free of gum, gum-forming constituents, gasoline, and other solid or liquid matter that may become separated from the Gas during Gathering thereof and shall conform to the Specifications as the same may be amended or supplemented by Service Provider from time to time: